dotlang/language/README.md

 ###Enum type

 Enum data type is a special kind of class with a set of possible values.
 Each possible value is tagged with `@enum` directive.
-Any variable of type of the class can only have one of those tagged values.
+Any variable of type of that class can only have one of those tagged values.

 Example:
 ```